 The rules contained in this Chapter IX are adopted pursuant to authority granted the Board by C.R.S.
 12-38-101 et seq., as amended, and specifically pursuant to authority granted in C.R.S.
 12-38-108(1)(d) as amended.
-These rules are adopted to set forth the guidelines for the LPN related to his/her role in intravenous therapy.
-The patient care responsibilities of Licensed Practical Nurses should be within the parameters of their educational preparation and their demonstrated abilities.
+These rules are adopted to set forth the guidelines for the Licensed Practical Nurse (LPN) related to his/her role in intravenous therapy.
+The patient care responsibilities of LPNs should be within the parameters of their educational preparation and their demonstrated abilities.
 Therefore, LPNs and their supervisors have a joint responsibility to assure that LPNs practice within the scope of their educational basis and demonstrated abilities.
-The Board recognizes that a growing number of LPN nursing education programs include IV Therapy and venous blood sampling training in their curricula.
-The rules contained in this Chapter IX are intended to address situations in which the nursing education program has not provided such training.

 Historical Note: Prior to January 1, 2006, Chapter IX rules required LPNs in Colorado to obtain separate IV certification, which was then attached to their licenses.
 LPNs were granted either an IV or IV-2 certification status after completion of a Board-approved IV course.
 IV-2 status included education in central line IV therapy.
 LPNs without IV-2 status, as of January 1, 2006, were ruled to no longer have IV certification.
 LPNs without IV-2 status, including any LPN/LVN endorsing into Colorado from another jurisdiction, must bear the responsibility, with their employer, of acquiring the necessary education, training and experience to safely perform within the IV scope of practice pursuant to section 3 of these rules.
-The approval process for IV Therapy and venous blood sampling authority contained in these rules replaces the previously applicable bi-level certification.
+The approval process for IV therapy and venous blood sampling authority contained in these rules replaces the previously applicable bi-level certification.